Stock products are delivered within a few days. Other products are made to order. Please check individual products for specific delivery information.

 NO FINGER JOINTS: Finger-jointed timber is widely used in log cabin construction.
 The principle of finger jointed timber is the same as laminated timber, with small pieces of wood joined together.
 However, finger jointed timber features jagged comb shaped joints which are clearly visible.
 In addition, the individual pieces of finger jointed wood are free to move independently from each other.
 Over time gaps may form at the finger joints as the individual pieces of wood separate.
 Laminated timber is much rarer in log cabin construction and superior in performance and appearance.

-SIZES - DEPTH AND WIDTH: The sizes are listed alongside the price.
-The first dimension listed is the depth and the second dimension is the width.
-The depth refers to the sloping wall.
+SIZES - LENGTH AND WIDTH: The sizes are listed alongside the price.
+The first dimension listed is the width and the second dimension is the length.
+The width refers to the angled gable walls at the front and rear including the door wall.
+The length refers to the side walls.
 The sizes listed are the external wall sizes.
 These sizes do not include the roof overhang.
 Many other suppliers quote the overall roof size which is much larger.

 - A choice of Georgian or contemporary plain glazing at the same price - this does not need to be specified when ordering